martinkarugaba/my-portfolio/README.md

 > Github iicon from
 > <a href="https://www.flaticon.com/free-icons/github" title="github icons">Github icons created by Pixel perfect - Flaticon</a>

+> Arrow down on the languages section is from
+> <a href="https://www.flaticon.com/free-icons/down-arrow" title="down arrow icons">Down arrow icons created by Arkinasi - Flaticon</a>

+> Arrow forward on the la<a href="https://www.flaticon.com/free-icons/arrow" title="arrow icons">Arrow icons created by Freepik - Flaticon</a>nguages section is from

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->